norsindark/SinFruits-Laravel-10x/README.md

 # Project Spring 2024 - Block 1 - SinD

-This project is built using Laravel.
+This project is built using Laravel 10x.

 ## Contact: